eaa3/DeepQLearning/README.md

 You will first need to install torch7 follwoing the instructions on the [torch7 website][2].

 If you have installed torch7 successfully, you now should download the Love game engine using this [link][6].
-This application is responsible for running games written using Love 2d game engine.
-You will also need to create an alias for the love application.
+This application is responsible for running games that require the Love 2d game engine.
+You will also need to create an alias for the ```love``` application.
 Creating an alias you will allow you to call ```love``` from the terminal.
 The instructions for that can be found [here][7].

 Alternatively, if you're on OSX, you can run the ```configure.bash``` script I have prepared: